 Lock button

-Key lock in the ignition
+Locking the key in the ignition switch

 Kick-down device

-The Kick-down device allows you to realize maximum acceleration.
+The Kick-down device allows for maximum acceleration.

-When the accelerator pedal is pressed sharply with the transition of the resistance point, the automation switches, depending on the speed and speed, to a lower range.
-Switching to the next increased range occurs immediately upon reaching the maximum engine speed corresponding to this range.
+When the accelerator pedal is pressed sharply and the resistance point is crossed, the automatic system switches to a lower range depending on the speed and revolutions.
+Switching to the next higher range occurs immediately upon reaching the maximum engine shaft rotation frequency corresponding to the given range.

-Dynamic control program (DRP)
+Dynamic Regulation Program (DRP)

-The multi-tronic® transmission is controlled electronically.
+The Multi-tronic® transmission is controlled electronically.

-Tiptronic mode of cars with multitronic ®
+Tiptronic mode of cars with Multitronic®

-Manual switching program (tiptronic) gives the driver the ability to manually engage six programmed gear ratios (ranges of motion).
+The manual shift program (tiptronic) gives the driver the ability to manually engage six programmed gear ratios (ranges of motion).

 Switching to manual mode